MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/system-requirements-on-prem.md

 <img src="./media/lbd-domain2WayTrust.png" width="700" hspace="50"/>

-#### Known limitations with using the Full 2-way trust setup:
+#### Known limitations with using the full 2-way trust setup:
-* Import of security groups from the 2008R2 user domain is not supported.
+* Import of security groups from the Windows Server 2008 R2 user domain is not supported.

 ## Hardware requirements